 When in a consultancy capacity, I enjoy working in the resolution of complex problems with other people.
 My role is an analyst and facilitator to find ways for improving policy and decision making under uncertainty in different sectors: natural resources; nature conservation; ecosystem management; environmental, coastal and urban planning; biodiversity; fisheries; tourism; and emergency aid.
 I have experience in facilitating and organizing (individually or collaboratively) social interaction in meetings and workshops, including situations dominated by large power asymmetries.

 Currently, I work as a researcher at the Institute of Innovation and Knowledge Management (INGENIO, CSIC-UV).
-Among other projects, I am contributing to build the environmental and nature policy analysis function of ESFRI's eLTER Research Infrastructure and to the Transformative Innovation Policy Consortium.
+Among other projects, I am contributing to build the environmental and nature policy analysis function of ESFRI's eLTER Research Infrastructure.
 My current teaching duties include the Postgraduate Course on Innovation for Social and Environmental Transformation (Polytechnic University of Valencia), where I lecture on SES sustainability transitions.
-I am linked to the International Association for the Study of the Commons through its Early Career Network.
+I am also part of the International Association for the Study of the Commons and the Working Group on Governance of SES from the Earth System Governance project.

 Thanks for visiting my site!